DC-SIGN: Function

+Clinical significance

-Role in HIV infection
+HIV infection

 This molecule is involved in the initial stages of the human immunodeficiency virus infection, as the HIV gp120 molecule causes co-internalization of the DC-SIGN molecule and HIV virus particle (virion).
 The dendritic cell then migrates to the cognate lymphoid organ, whereupon recycling of the DC-SIGN/HIV virion complex to the cell periphery facilitates HIV infection of CD4+ T cells by interaction between DC-SIGN and ICAM-3.

-Role in Ebola Virus infection/inhibition
+Ebola infection

 Different studies have demonstrated that the ebola virus infection process starts when the virus reaches the cellular DC-SIGN receptor to infect the dendritic cells (of the immune system).
-In 2015 European researchers designed a “giant” molecule formed by thirteen fullerenes covered by carbohydrates which, by blocking DC-SIGN receptor, are able to inhibit the cell infection by an artificial ebola virus model.
+In 2015 European researchers designed a "giant" molecule formed by thirteen fullerenes covered by carbohydrates which, by blocking DC-SIGN receptor, are able to inhibit the cell infection by an artificial ebola virus model.
 These antiviral molecules decorated with specific carbohydrates (sugars) present affinity by the receptor used as an entry point to infect the cell and act blocking it, thus inhibiting the infection in a sub-nanomolar range.

+SARS-CoV-2

+Similarly to HIV-1 gp120 binding, both DC-SIGN and its homologue L-SIGN (CD209L or CD299) have also been identified as receptors facilitating the entry of Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) into human cells.
+Significant CD209L expression has been revealed in lung and kidney epithelia and endothelia and interactions with SARS-CoV-2 Spike protein (S protein) have been demonstrated in vitro.
+CD209L also exhibits interaction with Angiotensin-converting enzyme-2 (ACE2), suggesting a potential role for CD209L-ACE2 heterodimerization in SARS-CoV-2 entry and infection in cell types expressing both proteins.
+It is shown that DC/L-SIGN can enhance viral infection and dissemination by contributing to additional routes of infection mediated by the S protein in a process called trans-infection.
+This process seems to be exclusive for DC/L-SIGN interaction.
+This complexity in the recognition patterns and functions of these C-lectin receptors is similar to what has been described for other viruses (like HIV and Ebola virus) and thus both DC/L-SIGN are considered as pattern recognition receptors (PRR).